qsnake/gpaw/doc/devel/eigenvalues_of_core_states.rst

   \frac{\partial n_c^a(r)}{\partial f_k} =
   [\phi_k^a(\mathbf{r})]^2.

-Using the PAW expressions for the `energy contributions`_, we get:
+Using the PAW expressions for the :ref:`energy contributions<developersguide_total_energy>`, we get:

 .. math::